We moored pier side. I was back in Palma, one of my favorite liberty ports of all time.

 The “gut” is Navy slang, somewhat of a generic term for an area in a big city, mostly in Europe, where sailors liked to hang out.
 It was an area filled with floozy bars and floozy women.
 It might even be labeled as a “red light” district.
 In many places, like Naples, Italy, it has been declared off limits to sailors by SOPA (Senior Officer Present Afloat) or the shore commander because of the unsavory and even dangerous reputation, certainly deserved in most “guts” I knew.
 Of course, sailors of the old guard loved to go to those kinds of places.

 But not Yosemite sailors on this voyage.
 The gut was essentially empty of our sailors.
 We finally found an old, spacious bar with our sailors, about a half dozen of them.
 But they were chiefs, not junior enlisted.
-Master Chief Weaver, our command master chief; Master Chief Brewer, the leader of the huge R-2 Division, the heart of the Repair Department, Yosemite’s main producer of repair and maintenance work; Chief Johns, the boatswainmate chief who was always annoyed most of the other chiefs had not been on deploying ship before; and several other chiefs sitting around a large table, drinking beer.
+Master Chief Weaver, our command master chief; Master Chief Brewer, the leader of the huge R-2 Division, the heart of the Repair Department, Yosemite’s main producer of repair and maintenance work; Chief Johns, the boatswainmate chief who was always annoyed that most of the other chiefs had not been on deploying ship before; and several other chiefs sitting around a large table, drinking beer.

 They asked us to join them, and we did for a couple of beers.
 It was an enjoyable hour or so.
 Master Chief Weaver, after an inquiry from me, acknowledged he never drank any alcohol except beer.
 He told me he quit the hard stuff because it made him crazy and angry and only got him into trouble.